TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 | `WIS` | 23    |    +6    |        YES        |
 | `CHA` | 26    |    +8    |        YES        |

-Dragon Save DC: 8 + prof + DEX =
+Dragon Save DC: 8 + prof + DEX = 20

-- To avoid Friday's stats becoming nearly equal across the board, her highest physical stat must always be less than or equal to her lowest mental stat.
+- Personal rule: To avoid Friday's stats becoming nearly equal across the board, her highest physical stat must always be less than or equal to her lowest mental stat.
   - Friday is presently in violation of this rule.
 This will need to be corrected with the ASI at level 15.

 ## Proficiencies